 4. Daintree Wilderness & Cape Tribulation

 If you are planning to spend some time in Queensland, head out of Cairns to experience Australia’s rainforest and wetlands.
 Cruise along the Daintree River among mangroves, spotting crocodiles.
 Cape Tribulation has a gorgeous white sand beach that you can walk along or just view from the boardwalk instead.
-The trip departs from Cairns.
+The trip departs from Cairns. * Book Daintree Wilderness tour

 5. Climb Sydney Harbour Bridge

-If you want to see the best of Sydney, climb the Sydney Harbour Bridge for the most amazing views.
+If you want to see the best of Sydney, one of the fun things to do in Australia is to climb the Sydney Harbour Bridge for the most amazing views.
 The climb includes an experienced guide who takes you 134 metres above the water to the summit of the bridge.